Curdflappers/CalculatorGame/README.md

   * Upon updating the Store rule, its operand becomes the value of the level
   * Applying the Store rule functions just like applying the Pad rule
   * The Store rule can be updated any number of times, but updating it does decrease the move counter
+  * There can only be one Store rule in a level
 * Inverse Ten (`Inv10`) converts each digit to its "10-additive inverse"
   * 4 inverse ten becomes 6, because 4 + 6 = 10
   * 123 inverse ten becomes 987, because each digit is evaluated independently